MattDeJager/Multie/README.md

 <h1 align="center">Multie for Craft CMS</h1>

 Multie is a Craft CMS plugin to help manage multi-site configurations.
 The plugin supports bulk enabling, disabling & configuration of sections on a per site basis, bulk translations of fields and much more
+## Requirements

+This plugin requires Craft CMS ^3.0.0 and PHP 7.3 or later.
 ## Features
 - Bulk enable/disable sections on a per site basis
 - Bulk update section settings on a per site basis